This is the 122nd

 legend, a person from Thirupparaithurai

-through his mouth.
-Due to this he was born as a wild pig in the next birth and wandered many places.
+came to this temple and worshipped Lord Shiva.
+He incurred the sin of blowing Vibhuthi through his mouth.
+Due to this, he was born as a wild pig in his next birth and wandered many places.
 Finally, he came to a place and started destroying the Vilvavana.
-The hunters chased the pig and in
+The hunters chased the pig, and in

-the process of running the pig fell into the temple tank and attained mukti.
+the process of running, the pig fell into the temple tank and attained mukti.

 A bas-relief is in the temple tank depicting this legend.